Welcomes you to the most

-From the rolling Blue Grass with its unmatchable horse farms to
+From the rolling Blue Grass with its unmatchable horse farms

-south.
+the south.
 No matter where you are, you are surrounded by sheer beauty.

-Kentucky ranks second in the nation with the most water miles
+Kentucky ranks second in the nation with the most water

-land.
+in the land.
 The nation's gold reserve is located at Fort Knox.

-Mammoth Cave, 379 feet deep and with a length of 350 miles, is
+Mammoth Cave, 379 feet deep and with a length of 350 miles,

-the longest in the world.
+is the longest in the world.
 Its underground beauty is breathtaking.
 There are only two

 waterfalls in the world that has moonbows.
 Cumberland falls is one of them.

-Its fertile soil is conducive to some of the best farming in the
+Its fertile soil is conducive to some of the best farming in

-than any other state.
+Kentucky than any other state.

-Kentucky quilts and baskets are highly sought after by antique
+Kentucky quilts and baskets are highly sought after by

-and folk art collectors.
+antique and folk art collectors.
 Antique Kentucky furniture commands outstanding prices.

-No matter which US, state, or county road one drives, there is a
+No matter which US, state, or county road one drives, there

-with each one offering a great vacation destination.
+counties with each one offering a great vacation destination.

 Colonel Harlan Saunders